swissquote/crafty/docs/04_User_Guides/crafty.config.js_Available_Options.md

 Depending on the target browsers, some optimization might be enabled or disabled to create the smallest possible package for the browsers requirements we have.

-This option is for example used by Autoprefixer to define which CSS Prefixes it needs to add to the CSS file.
+This option is, for example, used by Autoprefixer to define which CSS Prefixes it needs to add to the CSS file.

-The default browsers we defined was taken from the statistics of browser usage we have seen across all Swissquote Platforms
+We created this list of browsers based on the statistics of browser usage we have seen across all Swissquote Platforms.

 If you want a different list, you can override those defaults using any valid [Browserslist query source](https://github.com/browserslist/browserslist#queries)